-Analysis: In AY 2016-2017, the target was met, as 55 out of the 64 (86%) student projects sampled were judged competent or higher in their ability to demonstrate a basic knowledge of fundamental principles of genre and form in the context of a given course.
-Based on the analysis of these results, it was determined the faculty could further aid students in their engagement with genre and form, we increased instruction in explicit uses of the terminology or concepts of genre or form and creative imitations of a specific genre or form.
+Analysis: In AY 2017-18, the target was met, as 36 out of 37 (97%) student projects sampled were judged competent or higher in their ability to demonstrate a basic knowledge of fundamental principles of genre and form in the context of a given course.
+This represented an 11% increase from the previous year.
+Increased instruction in genre and form was the reason for this increase.
+To further aid students in their engagement with genre and form, faculty increased instruction to emphasize explicit uses of the terminology and concepts of genre or form and creative imitations of a specific genre or form.
 This instruction took various forms, including writing assignments that specifically required students to engage with a specific genre, reading assignments from a variety of genres, and assignments that allowed students to produce texts in a genre of their choosing.

-In AY 2017-18, the target was met again, as 36 out of 37 (97%) student projects were judged competent or higher in their ability to demonstrate a basic knowledge of fundamental principles of genre and form in the context of a given course.
-This represents an 11% increase from the previous year.
+In AY 2018-19, the target was met, as 54 out of 54 (100%) student projects were judged competent or higher in their ability to demonstrate a basic knowledge of fundamental principles of genre and form in the context of a given course.
+This represents a 3% increase from the previous year.
 Increased instruction in genre and form are the reason for this increase.
 Further action will be taken to emphasize explicit uses of the terminology or concepts of genre or form and creative imitations of a specific genre or form.

-Decision: Consistent findings from both AY 2016-2017 and AY 2017-2018 provide evidence that the English major successfully fulfills SLO 5.1.
-The AY 2017-2018 results marked an 11% improvement over AY 2016-2017.
-This increase results from increased instruction in concepts of genre and form.
-Analysis of these results in conjunction with our drive for continuous improvement demonstrates that further actions will be taken to sustain and advance students' ability to demonstrate a basic knowledge of fundamental principles of genre and form in the context of a given course.
-Our courses will be further refined to increase instruction in explicit uses of the terminology or concepts of genre or form and creative imitations of a specific genre or form.
-Because of our improvement, we will be setting our new target at 100% of student work receiving a score of competent or higher on the Rubric for English Major Writing for AY 2018-2019.
+Decision: Based on the analysis of the AY 2018-2019 results, and in conjunction with faculty drive for continuous improvement, in 2019-2020 further actions will be taken to sustain and advance students' ability to demonstrate a basic knowledge of fundamental principles of genre and form in the context of a given course.
+Courses will be further refined to increase instruction in explicit uses of the terminology or concepts of genre or form and creative imitations of a specific genre or form.
+Because of the improvement, faculty will be setting the new target at 85% of student work receiving a score of competent-to-strong or higher on the Rubric for English Major Writing for AY 2019-2020.

 SLO 6.
 Effective writing.
 Students in the English BA program will demonstrate effective writing.
 Students will demonstrate the general skills of college-level exposition developed to some degree of sophistication, as evident in the clarity, precision, fluidity, and aptness of sentence-level grammar, mechanics, and word choice; as well as in higher-level structural flexibility of sentences and paragraphs.
 For those students who take creative writing and courses, this outcome also involves the effective rendering of poetic lines, poetic stanzas, and dialogue.
-For students completing professional writing projects with a practical emphasis, and is a measure of the projects' rhetorical recognition of their specific audiences, including word choice, tone, selection of evidence, organization, and style (e.g., creative or traditional).
+For students completing professional writing projects with a practical emphasis and is a measure of the projects' rhetorical recognition of their specific audiences, including word choice, tone, selection of evidence, organization, and style (e.g., creative or traditional).
 This outcome also involves the production of active, concise, engaging prose in clearly delineated chunks in professional writing assignments.

 On an annual basis, a sample number of research papers and/or projects from all English courses taught that year will be evaluated by a panel of faculty members, using the standardized Assessment Rubric for English Major Writing (attached).
 The writing will be evaluated to determine if students can demonstrate a basic ability to compose effective writing.
-At least 80% of students sampled will score a 3 (competency) or higher on the evaluation.
+At least 90% of students sampled will score a 3 (competency) or higher on the evaluation.